redpanda-data/deployment-automation/README.md

 ## Building a Cluster with Tiered Storage

-To enable Tiered Storage on a cluster you ned the following two values:
+To enable Tiered Storage on a cluster you need the following two values:

 ```yaml
 cloud_storage_region: "<<your bucket region>>"